dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

         2. Put message back into the queue
 ```

-In the best case scenario, this is all well and good – your messages will be received, and work transactions will be committed, and you will be happy.
+In the best case scenario, this works well – your messages will be received, work transactions will be committed, and you will be happy.

-However, the sun does not always shine, and stuff tends to fail – especially if you do alot of stuff.
-Consider e.g. what would happen if anything fails after having performed step (1), and then – when you try to execute step (4)/(2) (i.e. put the message back into the queue) – the network was temporarily unavailable, or the message broker restarted, or the host machine decided to reboot because it had installed an update.
+However, things can fail – especially if you do a lot of work.
+For example, consider what happens if anything fails after step (1), and then – when you try to execute step (4)/(2) (i.e., put the message back into the queue) – the network becomes temporarily unavailable, the message broker restarts, or the host machine reboots due to a system update.

-This can be OK if it's what you want, but most things in CAP revolve around the concept of DURABLE messages, i.e. messages whose contents is just as important as the data in your database.
+This might be acceptable if that's what you want, but most things in CAP revolve around the concept of DURABLE messages – messages whose contents are as important as the data in your database.

 ### At Least Once

-This delivery guarantee covers the case when you are guaranteed to receive all messages either once, or maybe more times if something has failed.
+The At Least Once delivery guarantee ensures that you receive all messages one or more times if something fails.

-It requires a slight change to the order we are executing our steps in, and it requires that the message queue system supports transactions, either in the form of the traditional begin-commit-rollback protocol (MSMQ does this), or in the form of a receive-ack-nack protocol (RabbitMQ, Azure Service Bus, etc. do this).
+This requires a slight change in the order of execution and requires that the message queue system supports transactions, either through the traditional begin-commit-rollback protocol (MSMQ does this) or through a receive-ack-nack protocol (RabbitMQ, Azure Service Bus, etc. do this).

-Check this out – if we do this:
+Consider this approach:

 ```
 1. Grab lease on message in queue